tomalley26/poetry-generator/README.md

 In order to keep the length of the poems consistent, the produced poems are then shortened to (currently 5) lines.
 For future work, I would explore different ways to standardize poem length without devaluing the role that the lines below each pivot point have in the genetic algorithm.

 Lastly, the final poem is printed to the terminal and the user is prompted for evaluation.
 The user will evaluate a poem based on how much they like the poem, and how relevant it is to the theme they originally chose.
 These scores are combined with the poem's existing novelty score to produce a final evaluative score.

+You can also view previously created poems and their scores in the Results.txt file.

 ### Challenges